 This program is serious business--it's about patient care, it's about professional standards, and it's about quality education.
-The program faculty has been hired by the college to deliver a program in compliance with accreditation standards and curriculum requirements that is based on sound educational principles.
+The program faculty has been hired by the college to deliver a program to curriculum requirements that is based on sound educational principles.
 We want you to reach higher, to try harder, and to learn far more than you ever thought possible.
 We have structured everything to set you up to succeed.
 All you have to do is do your part.